Infineon/mtb-example-btstack-freertos-ess/README.md

 **Note:** The PSoC&trade; 6 Bluetooth&reg; LE pioneer kit (CY8CKIT-062-BLE) and the PSoC&trade; 6 Wi-Fi Bluetooth&reg; pioneer kit (CY8CKIT-062-WIFI-BT) ship with KitProg2 installed.
 The ModusToolbox&trade; software requires KitProg3.
 Before using this code example, make sure that the board is upgraded to KitProg3.
 The tool and instructions are available in the [Firmware Loader](https://github.com/Infineon/Firmware-loader) GitHub repository.
 If you do not upgrade, you will see an error like "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".

+The AIROC&trade; CYW20829 Bluetooth&reg; kit (CYW920829M2EVB-01) ships with KitProg3 version 2.30 installed.
+The ModusToolbox&trade; software requires KitProg3 with latest version 2.40.
+Before using this code example, make sure that the board is upgraded to KitProg3.
+The tool and instructions are available in the Firmware Loader GitHub repository.
+If you do not upgrade, you will see an error such as "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".

 ## Software setup

 This code example consists of two parts: a GAP Peripheral and a GAP Central.

-For the Central, download and install the CySmart app for [iOS](https://itunes.apple.com/us/app/cysmart/id928939093?mt=8) or [Android](https://play.google.com/store/apps/details?id=com.cypress.cysmart&hl=en).
+For the Central, download and install the LightBlue&reg; app for [iOS](https://apps.apple.com/us/app/lightblue/id557428110) or [Android](https://play.google.com/store/apps/details?id=com.punchthrough.lightblueexplorer&gl=US).

-You can also use the [CySmart host emulation tool](https://www.infineon.com/cms/en/design-support/tools/utilities/wireless-connectivity/cysmart-bluetooth-le-test-and-debug-tool) Windows PC application if you have access to the [CY5677 CySmart Bluetooth&reg; LE 4.2 USB Dongle](https://www.infineon.com/cms/en/product/evaluation-boards/cy5677).
-You can also use other Android or iOS apps that support the Environmental Sensing service.

-Scan the following QR codes from your mobile phone to download the CySmart app.
+Scan the following QR codes from your mobile phone to download the LightBlue&reg; app.

 ![AppQR](./images/qr.png)